-We are pleased to be able to share information with parents about our Emotional Literacy Support.
+Hello and welcome to our school ELSA page.
 On this page, we aim to post ideas and helpful advice on how you can help your child in areas such as empathy, self-esteem or perhaps pick up some tips about calming techniques.
 Parents and carers will be able to find out about recommended books or websites which may be useful for some self-help at home.

 What is ELSA?

 There will always be children and young people in schools facing life challenges that detract from their ability to engage with learning.
 Some will require greater support to increase their emotional literacy than others.
 ELSA is an initiative developed and supported by educational psychologists.
 It recognises that children learn better and are happier in school if their emotional needs are also addressed.